shuozhixu/CMS-EAM_2025/README.md

 ### CoCrNi with CSRO

-Following the step in [a previous project](https://github.com/shuozhixu/Modelling_2024) to calculate the lattice parameter of the CSRO CoCrNi generatd by the NPT method.
+Following the step in [a previous project](https://github.com/shuozhixu/Modelling_2024) to calculate the lattice parameter of the CSRO CoCrNi.

 ### Random HfTiZr